 So how do you make friends in a new city?
-I’ll share some of my experiences, and hopefully, they will help you!
+Here are some of my experiences; hopefully, they will help you!

 First, Get Comfortable Being With Yourself

-In addition, when you do this, you become less dependent on others to fill your time, which lends itself to not coming across as desperate or lonely, both of which will make it harder for you to make friends in a new city.
+In addition, when you do this, you become less dependent on others to fill your time, which lends itself to not coming across as desperate or lonely, making it harder for you to make friends in a new city.

 Get to Know People Through Work